Gerold103/W40kBattleCounter/ReadMe.txt

-New Repository for C# version of BattleCounter
+New Repository for C# version of BattleCounter.